georust/rinex/crx2rnx/README.md

 ## :warning: File format restrictions

-This tool currently follows the official `CRX2RNX` behavior, which does not follow `RINEX` specifications. `CRN2RNX` produces unwrapped epochs that occupy only one line.
+This tool currently follows the official `CRX2RNX` behavior, which does not follow `RINEX` specifications, in the sense that is produces epochs that exceed the 80 character width limitation

 ## Epoch events